-- .211 When an agency requests a position classification that involves a jurisdictional classification other than Competitive, the agency must submit an electronic New York STate Electronic Personnel System (NYSTEP) transaction to the Division of Classification and Compensation that contains the prerequisite documents prescribed in SPMM Section 0850(B), Subsection .210 ("Long Form" Transaction).
-This NYSTEP transaction must also contain a document addressed to the President of the Civil Service Commission which the Civil Service Commission will consider in regard to the jurisdictional classification issue [See SPMM Section 0850(B), Subsection .217]. - .212 When an agency's request does not involve position classification, the jurisdictional classification request should be sent by letter to the President of the Civil Service Commission with a copy to the Division of Classification and Compensation and the Division of Staffing Services. - .213 To effectuate a jurisdictional classification determination, the Civil Service Commission gives public approval for proposed jurisdictional classification determinations followed by a 45-day minimum public comment period.
+- .211 When an agency requests a position classification that involves a jurisdictional classification other than Competitive, the agency must submit an electronic New York State Electronic Personnel System (NYSTEP) transaction to the Division of Classification and Compensation that contains the prerequisite documents prescribed in SPMM Section 0850(B), Subsection .210 ("Long Form" Transaction).
+This NYSTEP transaction must also contain a document addressed to the President of the Civil Service Commission which the Civil Service Commission will consider in regard to the jurisdictional classification issue [See SPMM Section 0850(B), Subsection .217]. - .212 When an agency's request does not involve position classification, the jurisdictional classification request should be sent by letter to the President of the Civil Service Commission with a copy to the Division of Classification and Compensation and the Division of Staffing Services. - To effectuate a jurisdictional classification determination, the Civil Service Commission gives public approval for proposed jurisdictional classification determinations followed by a 60-day minimum public comment period.
 The public is notified of the proposed action through publication in the State Register.
-At the end of the comment period, the Civil Service Commission will review its proposed determination and any comments received during the public comment period.
-If final approval is granted, the Civil Service Commission will adopt a formal resolution, signed by the President of the Commission, and forward same to the Governor for signature.
-Resolutions approved by the Governor are then filed with the Secretary of State.
-At this point, the Office of Commission Operations edits NYSTEP and the Non-competitive, Exempt and Labor Appendicies, to effectuate the actions taken.
+After the public comment period concludes, the Civil Service Commission will forward a signed jurisdictional classification resolution for each approved action to the Governor for signature.
+Resolutions approved by the Governor are filed with the Secretary of State and a notice of adoption is published in the State Register.
+The Office of Commission Operations edits NYSTEP and the Non-competitive, Exempt and Labor Appendices, to effectuate the actions taken.

-0600 Jurisdictional Classification 0640 Status Of Employees In Positions Which Are Jurisdictionally Reclassified
+0600 Jurisdictional Classification 0640 Status of Employees In Positions Which Are Jurisdictionally Reclassified